-- 1.21 FS will strive to ensure that no person is subject to detrimental treatment, victimisation, or discrimination because they made or supported a grievance under this Policy or because they are suspected of doing so or being about to do so. - 1.22 FS will take any grievance seriously and will seek to resolve any grievance that it upholds.
-An FS Individual will not be penalised for raising a grievance, even if the grievance is not upheld, unless the grievance is both untrue and made in bad faith.
+- 5.1 FS will strive to ensure that no person is subject to detrimental treatment, victimisation or discrimination because they made or supported a complaint under this Policy or because they are suspected of doing so or being about to do so. - 5.2 FS will take any complaint seriously and will seek to resolve any grievance that it upholds.
+You will not be penalised for raising a complaint, even if your grievance is not upheld, unless your complaint is both untrue and made in bad faith.